 How can DLT help?

-DLT enables a shared data register to which granular access management can be applied.
+DLT enables a distributed data register to which granular access management can be applied.
 A shared register is based on a Single Source of Truth, which makes data tamper-proof and eliminates the need for data duplication (a common security weak point) when sharing.
 This not only increases security but can also streamline analysis and reporting processes between operations and compliance.

 DLT platforms such as SICCAR have already helped organisations share data such as the sustainability certifications of appliances and processes with their partners.
 Being able to securely access and share this data can help organisations stay informed and in control of their emissions, whether they are choosing a new piece of equipment or considering whether to partner with a particular organisation.